mrbusche/matthewbusche.com/_posts/2012-11-26-get-us-bank-holidays-udf.md

       <cfreturn strResult />
     </cffunction>

-This function is long overdue for me as monitors that run on week days run on Holidays and result in a lot of false positive &#8216;down&#8217; notifications.
+This function is long overdue for me as monitors that run on week days run on Holidays and result in a lot of false positive &#8216;down' notifications.
 If the array returned is empty then the scheduled task should run.
-If the array has records then it&#8217;s a holiday
+If the array has records then it's a holiday

 This UDF requires the <a href="https://cflib.org/index.cfm?event=page.udfbyid&udfid=179" target="_blank">getNthOccOfDayInMonth</a> function from <a href="https://cflib.org/" target="_blank">cflib.org</a>